 meetings with interesting guest speakers that are open to the public

-involved by either publishing or supplying the historic material for
+by either publishing or supplying the historic material for their writing;

-their writing; celebrating the birthday of General Henry Knox each July
+celebrating the birthday of General Henry Knox each July in cooperation

-in cooperation with The General Henry Knox Museum; opening one of the
+with The General Henry Knox Museum; opening one of the many historic

-many historic houses in Thomaston for two days of public viewing during
+houses in Thomaston for two days of public viewing during the month of

-the month of December called "Home for the Holidays" and running a very
+December called "Home for the Holidays" and running a very interesting

-interesting museum where one can learn the history of the town beginning
+museum where one can learn the history of the town beginning with the

 There are extensive archives